 Overview of Courses

-The department offers a two semester sequence in Labor Economics (630 and 631).
+The department offers a two-semester sequence in Labor Economics (630 and 631).
 The first semester of the sequence includes topics such as static and dynamic approaches to demand, human capital and wage determination, wage income inequality, unemployment and minimum wages, matching and job turnover, implicit contract theory, and the efficiency wage hypothesis, while the second semester covers static and dynamic models of labor supply, firm-specific training, compensating wage differentials, discrimination, household production, bargaining models of household behavior, intergenerational transfers, and mobility.

 There is a joint Labor/Public Economics Workshop that meets weekly at which faculty from other universities and advanced graduate students make presentations.
-The department also sponsors a weekly Labor/Public Economics Prospectus Workshop at which more informal presentations of work in early stages are made by faculty and graduate students in the field.
+The department also sponsors a weekly Labor/Public Economics Prospectus Workshop at which more informal presentations of work in its early stages are made by faculty and graduate students in the field.

 Yale has a long and storied tradition of excellence in macroeconomics and is currently one of the most vibrant macro research groups in the world.
 It includes faculty leading the field in both theory and empirical research as well as several faculty influencing current policy debates.
-It consistently trains and places macroeconominists in leading universities and policy institutions around the world.
+It consistently trains and places macroeconomists in leading universities and policy institutions around the world.

 Overview of Courses

-The graduate macro sequence consists of the two core courses (510 and 511) and two advanced courses (525 and 526).
+The graduate macro sequence consists of two core courses (510 and 511) and two advanced courses (525 and 526).
 The core courses analyze short-run determination of aggregate employment, income, investment, saving, prices, interest rates, asset prices, as well as growth, fiscal and monetary policy.
-To this purpose, core courses extensively train students in the methodology of modern dynamic economics: Dynamic Programming, Vector Autoregressions, Equilibrium concepts, computational methods.
+To this purpose, core courses extensively train students in the methodology of modern dynamic economics: Dynamic Programming, Vector Autoregressions, Equilibrium concepts, and computational methods.
 The advanced courses are topical and track frontier research in macroeconomics.
-Prominent examples of recently covered topics are heterogeneous agent economics with adjustment costs to capital and labor, wealth inequality in incomplete market economies with financial market imperfections, optimal taxation, search theory of unemployment.
+Prominent examples of recently covered topics are heterogeneous agent economics with adjustment costs to capital and labor, wealth inequality in incomplete market economies with financial market imperfections, optimal taxation, and search theory of unemployment.

 We have a weekly Macroeconomics Workshop at which faculty from other universities and advanced graduate students make presentations.
-The department also sponsors a weekly Macro Lunch where Yale faculty and graduate students present work in early stages.
+The department also sponsors a weekly Macro Lunch where Yale faculty and graduate students present work in its early stages.